Friday, September 29, 2023

 “A History of Buddhist Ritual” by Todd Lewis is a free-standing chapter from a larger book, “The Buddhist World” edited by John Powers and probably published in 2016.
 The chapter, available free on the web, does summarize interesting information on rituals within Buddhism and also raises a lot of questions.
 Lewis points out the crux of the problem already at the start of his essay: monastics are a small minority in every known Buddhist society (past and present) and an even smaller minority believes in Buddhism for intellectual reasons.
 Virtually all Buddhists are therefore “householders” (lay people), which in turn means that Buddhism as it actually looks like (and has looked like for all or most of its 2,500 year history) is to 95% a non-monastic and non-intellectual religion.
 Yet, most scholarly studies are about intellectual monastics!
 The point of looking at Buddhist rituals is to capture the really existing Buddhism of the overwhelming majority of practitioners throughout the ages.

 Everyone has heard of the four noble truths, but for non-monastics, the “four conditions” or “four good deeds” are more important.
 These are wealth, good reputation, long life and rebirth in “heaven” (deva-loka, the abode of the gods).
 Methods of attaining these include making everyone cheerful and happy (!), offerings to the gods and the hungry ghosts (!!), and offerings to the monastic order.
 In more intellectual terms, the goal of lay Buddhists is to acquire and accumulate “merit”, that is, positive karma.
 Indeed, the point of rituals is precisely to generate this kind of karma.
 One very interesting point made by Lewis is that even monastics had to carry out “lay” rituals.
 Monks regularly offered food to hungry ghosts, worshipped the tutelary deity of the monastery or the deity of water sources during their travels.
-Not only did the monks thus worshipped the devas, they were also obliged to worship the Buddha himself.
+Not only did the monks thus worship the devas, they were also obliged to worship the Buddha himself.

 I was surprised to learn that the Buddha´s skeletal remains were worshipped by “the Mallas of Kushinara” (the tribe in the area where Buddha attained nirvana) by dancing, song, music, perfumes and garlands?!
 During the Early Middle Ages, the Chinese pilgrim Yijing reported that Buddhists in India built stupas (which supposedly housed Buddha´s relics) and made images of the Buddha.
 The monks themselves built the stupas on the grounds of the monastery (this has been confirmed by archeological research) and then invited the lay people to join the worship, offering incense and flowers.